Windfisch/eh21-b3d-workshop/README.md

 Click on the OCP logo ![](slides/img/ocp.png) in the left sidebar and choose "Quickstart build123d".

-Then, install the patched build123d version:
+Then (afterwards!), install the patched build123d version:

 ```sh
 source eh21-b3d-venv/bin/activate # don't forget if you opened a new terminal